apache/reef/tang/README.md

    * To obtain an instance of Injector, we pass our Configuration object into tang.newInjector().
    * Finally, we call injector.getInstance(Timer.class).
 Internally, this method considers all possible injection plans for Timer.class.
 If there is exactly one such plan, it performs the injection.
 Otherwise, it throws an InjectionException.

-In order to use Tang, we first build a database of classes that it should consider for use at runtime.
-We do this by instantiating a new TypeHierarchy object.
-The only class we're interested in is our new Timer, so we pass Timer.class into typeHierarchy.register().
-Next, we pass typeHierarchy into Tang's constructor, and ask Tang to instantiate a new Timer object.
-Tang automatically passes 10, the default_value field of Seconds into Timer's constructor, so the call to sleep() takes 10 seconds to complete.

 Static configuration
 --------------------